Ahmedmmahdys/ros2_ws/README.md

 pick the build type (`ament_python` or `ament_cmake`) based on whether the package is pure Python or requires CMake/ROS IDL generation.

-Place any additional configuration files next to the provided examples under `src/crane_builder/config/`, and implement any extra Python nodes inside `src/crane_builder/crane_builder/`.
+Implement any extra Python nodes inside `src/crane_builder/crane_builder/` and add supporting resources as needed within the package.
 New interface definitions should live in `src/crane_interfaces` beside `PanelTask.msg`.

 ### Using the packages inside another workspace